MarjanaKarzek/android-venue-recommendations/README.md

 For tests you can find an example of a Screenshot, Integration and Unit test.
 If the examples are not sufficient I can provide more.

+In order to demonstrate how I would implement background work I used an empty Worker as I think its enough to showcase how I would implement it.
+In case you want me to implement more of the logic, let me know please.

+For the restaurant endpoint I tried to find a query parameter that would limit the restaurant response but couldn't find any.
+In a production app I would send the limit to the backend rather than filtering 15 items after all were received to respect the users data usage.